Mini Project 2: Math Quiz App

 and name

-In the second line of the Python code above, we have a single line users
+In the third line of the Python code, we have a single line users

 is a DataFrame

-and the users table will be displayed as a table in the Users page.
+and the users will be displayed as a table in the Users page.

 with st.form("new_user", clear_on_submit=True):